qdercon/pstpipeline/README.md

 docker run -it --rm -p 8888:8888 -v [:/Path/To/Folder]:/root/[mount_folder_name]/ pstpipeline-docker
 ```

-The -v flag and the path that follows is optional; this allows you to "mount" a folder on the disk to enable notebooks/model outputs to be saved locally.
+The -v flag and the path that follows is optional; this allows you to "mount" a folder on the disk to enable notebooks and model outputs to be saved locally.
 The command will output a link beginning with ```http//:127.0.0.1:8888/lab?token=``` which can be copied and pasted into a browser to open JupyterLab.

 #### Local R installation